 Choosing Between Straight Plank, Herringbone and Chevron Flooring

-Different installation patterns create very different visual effects and require different installation techniques.
+Different installation patterns create different visual styles and require different fitting techniques.

 Straight Plank Solid Wood Flooring